ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 ## High-Level Architecture
 {: #highpower}

-{{site.data.keyword.DR_full}} provides high availability for workloads running on IBM Power Virtual Server (PowerVS) in IBM Cloud.
+{{site.data.keyword.DR_full}}, PowerHA AIX, provides high availability for workloads running on IBM Power Virtual Server (PowerVS) in IBM Cloud.
 The solution uses multiple PowerVS virtual machines that are configured as a PowerHA SystemMirror cluster, with shared storage and dedicated networking to maintain application availability.

 IBM Cloud manages the orchestration layer that monitors cluster health and coordinates failover operations.
 When an application or system failure occurs, PowerHA automatically switches workloads to a healthy node, ensuring minimal disruption and continued service availability.